Robust and Differentially Private Principal Component Analysis: Proposed methods

 which corresponds to $\xi(s) = 1$.
 We use subscript \textit{sph} to give an emphasis on the fact that the spatial sign is a projection map onto the unit sphere $ \Sb^{d-1} $, and we call $g_{sph}$ spherical transformation.
 Another important example is winsorization.
 For a given radius $ r > 0 $, let $ \xi(s) = \min(r, s) $.
 Then, its corresponding transformation, denoted as $ g_{wins}^{(r)} $, is defined as

-That is, winsorization map does not change the point $t$ if $t$ locates inside the $ r $-radius ball.
-Otherwise, it projects $ t $ onto the $ r $-radius ball if $t$ locates outside the ball.
-For more examples of $ g_\xi $, see \cite{raymaekers2019generalized} and \cite{leyder2024generalized}.
-In the rest of the paper, we simply write $g$ for $g_\xi$, when discussing general transformations.
+That is, the winsorization map leaves the point $t$ unchanged if $t$ lies within the radius-$r$ ball.
+Otherwise, it projects $ t $ onto the boundary of the radius-$r$ ball.
+For more examples of generalized spatial signs $ g_\xi $, see \cite{raymaekers2019generalized} and \cite{leyder2024generalized}.
+In the rest of the paper, we use $g$ as the generic notation for $g_\xi$, representing a generalized spatial sign.

 We say a generalized spatial sign $ g $ is \textit{bounded} if